RENUUG/eduroamIdP/README.md

 # RENUansible_eduroam
-This is a copy of Chris Rohrer's hard work in creating ansible scripts for installing freeradius eduroam customized to fit RENU NREN member institutions.
+This was originally a copy of Chris Rohrer's hard work in creating ansible scripts for installing freeradius eduroam customized to fit RENU NREN member institutions.
+But with provision to fit any other NREN setting
-I do not own this content and I pay credit to the efforts done by Ubuntunet team to have the original scripts available.
-You can find the original repository at https://github.com/ubuntunet
+We(RENU Systems team) thank the Ubuntunet team for the initial steps they took to have the original scripts available.
+You can find the original repository at https://github.com/ubuntunet.

 Again, this repository was created to customise the original scripts to fit in with the Ugandan NREN as a separate project to help easily automate eduroam set up in Uganda.
+It has almost meant to fully update the scripts to the latest most operational

-If you have read and understood the above, either continue to README.mdown or you can visit the link below to access the original
+If you have read and understood the above, either continue down or you can visit the link below to access the original

 https://github.com/ubuntunet/eduroam_radius